Kourosh-Davoudi/class-review-1/README.md

-## Copy File programs
+## Class Review 1

 Learning outcomes highlights:
-- using command line arguments
+- implementing member functions
+- implementing friend function
-- file operations
+- overloading operators

-**Problem:** Write a program to get the two file names as command-line arguments and create/copy the first file contents to the second file.
-The name of the program is mycp.cpp, so the execution should be like:

-./mycp file1 file2 (create file 2 and copy file1 contents to the file 2)

-your program should check if a user provided enough arguments and print an appropriate message.
+**Problem:** The Circle class is implemented to hold a circle information.
+The constructor job is to initialize the objects of the class.
+Read the program carefully and write appropriate statements as described by comments.

 ```C++
 #include <iostream>